 You can calculate taxable value using commercial payroll software.

 Or you can use HMRC’s company car and car fuel benefit calculator if it works in your browser.
-(To calculate the right fuel benefit for electric cars, choose fuel type ‘E’, not ‘A’.
-HMRC will correct this in January 2016.)
+Choose fuel type ‘E’ for electric cars.

 Work out the value manually